monsoonmaelstrom/book2/book2.md

 I wonder if she knew who I was the first time Liam brought me in.
 I wouldn’t have thought so, but if she was as close with my mother as Peter claims, she may have taken one look at me and figured it out.

-If all these people could just mind their own fucking business none of us would be in this mess.
+If all these people could just mind their own fucking business, none of us would be in this mess.

 The ship’s cramped enough that everyone but me has to watch their heads.
 It’s especially bad for the tall ones though.
 Alex, Liam, Peter, Gavin, and Lisette are about to have a rough time.